jonjau/msa2020-cloud-project/README.md

 pip install azure-iot-device
 ```

-in Conda/venv environment or otherwise.
+in a Conda/venv environment or otherwise.

 ## Running the simulation